Home

 ___________

--Bad decisions made while in a manic state can destroy relationships threaten careers, lose life savings and even cost lives.
+-Bad decisions made while in a manic state can destroy relationships that threaten carers, lose life savings and even cost lives.

 • A period of behavior that is completely out of character